tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * **Put a limit on everything** because, in reality, this is what we expect—everything has a limit.
 For example, all loops and all queues must have a fixed upper bound to prevent infinite loops or tail latency spikes.
 This follows the [“fail-fast”](https://en.wikipedia.org/wiki/Fail-fast) principle so that violations are detected sooner rather than later.
 Where a loop cannot terminate (e.g. an event loop), this must be asserted.

-* **Assertions detect programmer error.
-Unlike operating errors, which are expected and which must be handled, assertions are unexpected.
+* **Assertions detect programmer errors.
+Unlike operating errors, which are expected and which must be handled, assertion failures are unexpected.
 The only correct way to handle corrupt code is to crash.
 Assertions downgrade catastrophic correctness bugs into liveness bugs.
 Assertions are a force multiplier for discovering bugs by fuzzing.**

   * **Assert all function arguments and return values, pre/postconditions and invariants.** A function must not operate blindly on data it has not checked.
 The purpose of a function is to increase the probability that a program is correct.
 Assertions within a function are part of how functions serve this purpose.
 The assertion density of the code must average a minimum of two assertions per function.